See the faces behind RDACC. Local people creating local opportunities.

 Matt also played a key role in collaborating with the public sector to deliver surgical services to patients on the Central Coast, including research between sites for promotion internationally in the medical field.

-Ron is regarded as a successful and highly respected franchisee of one of the world’s most iconic brands, McDonalds.
-Employing over 1300 locals of diverse backgrounds, he has been award-recognised for both youth and disability employment.
+Employing over 1300 locals of diverse backgrounds, Ron is regarded as a successful and highly respected franchisee of one of the world’s most iconic brands, McDonalds.
+He has been award-recognised for both youth and disability employment and is one of the largest employers of young people on the Central Coast.

-Chris Smith is the sitting Deputy Chair of the Urban Development Institute of Australia – Central Coast Chapter, Senior Town Planner and Project Development Manager.
+Chris is the sitting Deputy Chair of the Urban Development Institute of Australia – Central Coast Chapter, as well as a Senior Town Planner and Project Development Manager.

-Chris has worked directly with many of the Coast’s major land owners including our local Aboriginal Land Council to find innovative solutions to overcome substantial impediments to local land developments.
+Celebrated for his strong network of industry stakeholders, Chris has also worked directly with many of the Coast’s major land owners, including our local Aboriginal Land Council, to find innovative solutions to overcome substantial impediments to local land developments.

 CHIEF EXECUTIVE OFFICER / DIRECTOR OF REGIONAL DEVELOPMENT